Series · Aliyun PAI · Chapter 3

 • Training acceleration — built-in framework with data parallelism, pipeline parallelism, operator splitting, automatic parallel-strategy exploration, topology-aware scheduling, optimized communication.

-The first and third bullets are what make DLC interesting compared to renting GPU ECS yourself.
+The first and third points are what make DLC more interesting than renting GPU ECS yourself.

 A DLC job goes through six phases between submit and done: